 The configuration line [config] SCM_DO_BUILD_DURING_DEPLOYMENT=true is typically used in a platform like Render or another cloud deployment service to control how the deployment process handles builds for your application.
+Since your previous questions focused on Django, whitenoise, python-dotenv, and CSRF tokens, I’ll assume this is related to deploying a Django application and explain its purpose in that context.

 2.4 Create “requirements.txt” by calling “pip freeze > requirements.txt”

-2.5 Push the code to github: branch name: azure
+2.5 Push the code to github: branch name: azuregit.

 100. SSL cerficates